 Internet is full of round-the-world travelogues.
-But how do the riders manage to get the funds together you ask?
+But how do the riders manage to get the funds together for multi-year tours you ask?

-After meeting a number of multi-year touring cyclists.
+After meeting a number of long distance cyclists.
 Plus having had contact with many more via being editor of Bicycle Traveler magazine, I’ve laid out some of the more popular methods on how they managed to get together the necessary bucks.

 Living with parents